-Lee's Family Tree, with its chronological listing of park additions and concise discussion of significant examples, developments, and trends, was an indispensable orientation and reference tool to Service personnel and others tracking the System's growth to Yellowstone's centennial year.
-It is hoped that this revised edition of Shaping the System, still owing much to Lee's work, will serve the same purpose as the Service celebrates its diamond anniversary.
+Lee's Family Tree, with its chronological listing of park additions and concise discussion of significant examples, developments, and trends, was a valuable orientation and reference tool for NPS personnel and others tracking the System's growth to Yellowstone's centennial year.
+It is hoped that this revised edition of Shaping the System, still owing much to Lee's work, will serve the same purposes for the present generation of park employees and friends.